ivanursul/ivanursul/articles/java/1update-open-source-collections.md

 Example - MultiMap
 ```
 	/*
-	A MultiMap is like a Map, but it may contain duplicate keys and provides
+	A MultiMap is like a Map, although it may contain duplicated keys and provides
 	an easy way to handle mapping from keys to a collection of values.
 	*/